bcrowell/bcrowell.github.io/climb_factor/index.md

 solid line is other people's previous lab work with elite mountain runners on a tilting treadmill, breathing into a mask that measures their energy consumption.
-The curve highlighted in pink is the result of my work, in which I tried to find a model that would do a good job of rescribing real-world results from races.
+The curve highlighted in pink is the result of my work, in which I tried to find a model that would do a good job of describing real-world results from races.
 The cost of running downhill is indeed lower than the cost of running on the flats, but on very steep slopes the going is not as easy as you'd think from world-class athletes on a treadmill.
 The near-cancellation of uphills